 LISTEN for the Smoke Alarm

 When a smoke alarm is properly installed and batteries are changed regularly, you can feel safer in your home through every season.
 Your smoke alarm will alert you BEFORE a fire occurs (when the toaster, oven, or stove smokes, for instance), give you time to extinguish a small, very minor fire, and give you time to escape a serious fire.
 Listen for your smoke alarm.
 Never disable the smoke alarm.

 LEARN How to Safely Escape

 When a fire occurs in your home, it is safest to escape.
 Attempting to extinguish the fire can result in injury, loss of life, and can waste valuable time that you could have escaped or helped family members to escape.
-Learn two ways to escape and practice it with family.
+Learn at least two ways to escape and practice it with family.

 Did You Know?

 Fire Prevention Week was proclaimed a national observance by President Calvin Coolidge in 1925.
 Each year fires are responsible for over 3,000 deaths, nearly 16,000 injuries, and over $11 billion in property loss, according to the US Fire Administration.
 This is the best time for you to remember your own fire safety and to take steps to prevent it in your home.